higherkindness/mu-haskell/docs/db.md

 As you can see, all the services need to be passed the `SqlBackend` connection as an argument.

-Two interesting things we want to highlight here: we have provided a small helper called `runDb`, it's implementation is quite simple and it exist due to **developer ergonomics**.
+Two interesting things we want to highlight here: we have provided a small helper called `runDb`, it's implementation is quite simple and it exists due to **developer ergonomics**.
 We are basically saving you from writing lots of `liftIO $ flip runSqlPersistM`. 😉

 The second one will be discussed in the next section.

-## On streams and `Conuit`
+## On streams and `Conduit`

 Since we are going to work with streams, it is wonderful that `persistent` also provides methods to work with `Conduit` like, for example, `selectSource`.
-But the Monad in which `persistent` operates returns `ConduitM () (Entity Person) m ()`, and we know that we want instead: `ConuitT (Entity Person) Void ServerErrorIO ()`. 🤔
+But the Monad in which `persistent` operates returns `ConduitM () (Entity Person) m ()`, and we know that we want instead: `ConduitT (Entity Person) Void ServerErrorIO ()`. 🤔

-Well, have no fear my friend because we created yet another utility called `liftServerConduit`.
-Born specifically to address this problem, it's type signature is:
+Well, have no fear my friend because we created yet another utility called `liftServerConduit`, orn specifically to address this problem.
+It's type signature is:

 ```haskell
 liftServerConduit